Engaging and involving local people, communities and stakeholders

 Lack of trust in the NHS and wider services means that people are less likely to engage as they believe their voice will not be listened to and they will be unable to effect change for their communities.

 Developing the new ICS Involvement Network will take significant time both in organisation and participation, which will need to happen in addition to the day jobs of the individuals involved.
 The Network will be the delivery engine for development of the structures to put people at the heart of everything that we do across the ICS.
-Without active input from individuals across the ICS it will not be able to deliver meaningful change and impact on the ability of the ICB to deliver on its statutory obligations against the 10 principles of involvement.
+Without active input from individuals across the ICS it will not be possible to deliver meaningful change and there will be an impact on the ability of the ICB to deliver on its statutory obligations against NHS England’s 10 principles of involvement.
 Resources will need to be committed from all participating organisations in order to successfully develop the Network.

 Key Metrics and Deliverables